The Sequence of Teeth Eruption

 - Central incisor – 6 to 8 months

 Finally, just like permanent teeth, primary teeth are important, and proper dental hygiene should be maintained.
 Most people assume that because primary teeth will shed off eventually, oral hygiene isn’t a big concern, which is quite wrong.
 Baby teeth are important for general dental appearance, speaking, and most importantly chewing.
-Caring for the baby teeth is critical to avoid complications in future.
+Caring for baby teeth is critical to avoid complications in the future.
 Remember the permanent teeth will need the strength and support of the same gum and jawbone.

-What are the symptoms of teeth eruption?
+What are the symptoms of tooth eruption?

 The most common symptom is biting.
 Babies tend to bite everything when teething to relieve the discomfort created by the erupting teeth.
-Another thing is that the teething pain is usually transferred to ears causing the child pull the ears.
+Another thing is that the teething pain is usually transferred to the ears causing the child to pull the ears.

-When teeth are erupting, babies tend to produce excess saliva, which can cause facial rash.
+When teeth are erupting, babies tend to produce excess saliva, which can cause a facial rash.
 The baby will get fussy, and probably the gums will be inflamed.
 Gum inflammation usually happens when larger molars are erupting.
 Teething eruption brings sleepless nights for both the child and the parent.
 Nighttime wakefulness becomes the order of every night.
 Another thing is that the baby might change his/her eating habit.
 In fact, most babies lose appetite, it becomes uncomfortable for them to suck feeding bottles or have a spoon in their mouth.